Up Hatherley: History

 The village was recorded (combined with Down Hatherley) as Hegberleo in 1022.
 It was listed as Athelai in the Domesday Book of 1086.
 In 1273 it was known as Dunheytherleye and in 1221, Hupheberleg.
 The name derived from the Old English hagu-thorn + lēah meaning "hawthorn clearing". the distinguishing affixes "Up" and "Down" derived from the Old English upp meaning "higher upstream" and dūne meaning "lower downstream".
 Down Hatherley is a separate parish three miles (5 km) downstream on the Hatherley Brook.

 The parish of Up Hatherley was formed from a small settlement of scattered farms in 1887 and remained little changed until 1945.
 Prior to that it had been considered a hamlet in the parish of Shurdington.
 Along with Swindon Village, Leckhampton and Prestbury, the parish was added to the borough of Cheltenham in 1991.
 Part of the parish was transferred to the parish of Shurdington.

 Governance

 Up Hatherley, with a small part of the parish of Leckhampton, forms the ward of Up Hatherley, represented by two councillors on Cheltenham Borough Council.
-It is part of the Cheltenham constituency and is represented in parliament by Conservative MP Alex Chalk.
+It is part of the Cheltenham constituency and is represented in parliament by Liberal Democrat MP Max Wilkinson.